rivervaladez/TUBE-RESONATOR/README.md

 ### SET UP

+Plug 1/8 inch audio out the the raspberry pi into speaker/amplifier.

-Download and install puredata with `apt-get install puredata`
+From computer `ssh pi@raspberrypi.local` and download and install puredata with `apt-get install puredata`

+Run `exit` when signed into the pi to sign out.

 Copy the TUBERESONATOR.pd patch from your computer to your raspberry pi with `scp /path/to/TUBERESONATOR.pd pi@raspberrypi.local:/home/pi/TUBERESONATOR.pd` Make sure you are on the same wifi network as your pi.
 You will be propted to enter your pi's password.

 Plug in usb-microphone to the raspberry pi, reboot, SSH into your pi with `ssh pi@raspberrypi.local`, and run `cat /proc/asound/cards` in the command line to find your microphones device number.
+Make sure microphone is places near speaker for effect to work.

 Run `sudo nano /etc/asound.conf` and set the default sound device to that of the microphone by replacing the audio device number with the device number of the microphone noted from above.